 What is 3D printing?

 3D Printing is a process of making a three-dimensional solid object of virtually any shape from a digital model.
 3D printing is achieved using an additive process, where successive layers of material are laid down in different shapes.
 3D printing is considered distinct from traditional machining techniques, which mostly rely on the removal of material by methods such as cutting or drilling.
 A materials printer usually performs 3D printing processes using digital technology.
 The 3D printing technology is used for both prototyping and distributed manufacturing with applications in architecture, construction (AEC), industrial design, automotive, aerospace, military, engineering, civil engineering, dental and medical industries, biotech (human tissue replacement), fashion, footwear, jewellery, eyewear, education, geographic information systems, food, and many other fields.
 Yes, the options are unlimited.
 (Definition ref: Wikipedia)

 A materials printer usually performs 3D printing processes using digital technology.

 This is a small step for the tech world and a big one for humanity.
-With this mind blowing technology, techno-people create funny objects, medical, and the list goes on.
-Here some examples of the most amazing objects created with a 3D printer.
+With this mind-blowing technology, techno-people create funny objects, medical, and the list goes on.
+Here are some examples of the most amazing objects created with a 3D printer.

-It is not done yet, but some scientiste work on the project to 3D print human organs for real surgery.
+It is not done yet, but some scientists are working on a project to 3D print human organs for real surgery.
 There is an incalculable number of objects created with a 3D printer, the most stupid (and the most dangerous) are the 3D gun or the 3D bullets, because I would never promote violence in Women Love Tech I won’t post any photos about it, it just good to know that exists.

-For the rest, I will keep an eye on new object and idea created with a 3D printing technology.
+For the rest, I will keep an eye on new objects and ideas created with 3D printing technology.
 We are living in a new era, we are living in the future.